jumphone/BEER/README.md

 # News:

-* June 2019, "MBEER" and "BEER" are integrated, please directly use BEER to integrate multiple batches
+* June 2019, "MBEER" is integrated into "BEER".
+Please directly use BEER to integrate multiple batches

 * June 2019, stop updating the BEER source code for Seurat2.
 New feature is only for Seurat3.